ncoblentz/KotlinBurpJwtTokenHandlerDemo/README.md

 ### Extract the Jwt from the Login REST call

-When logging into Juice Shop, the application returns a `token` parameter containing the Jwt.
+When logging into Juice Shop, the application returns a `token` JSON value in the response body that contains the Jwt/bearer token.
 This plugin defines a session handling action that will extract that token when used by Burp's "Is In Session" rule.

 ![login.png](Documentation/login.png)

-First step is to tell Burp we intended to offer a session handling action.
+In the `init` function, tell Burp we intended to offer a session handling action.

 ![sessionhandling.png](Documentation/sessionhandling.png)